Jujure/juju.re/jujure/content/writeups/fcsc_2023/picasso.md

-So whatever this means, a valid move from a certain position in the board, must match with the `0` digit from the `board` being at certain indexes, which, for now, since we did dig up the `allowed_moves` matrix yet, feel kind of arbitrary.
+So whatever this means, a valid move from a certain position in the board, must match with the `0` digit from the `board` being at certain indexes, which, for now, since we did not dig up the `allowed_moves` matrix yet, feel kind of arbitrary.

 Feeling confused ?
 Don't worry it will soon make sense.